YashdalfTheGray/dotfiles/README.md

 Uses [vim-plug](https://github.com/junegunn/vim-plug) as the package manager.

 Pulls the theme from the terminal color scheme, has mouse support, NERDTree and FZF support, as well as git markers for files and the gutter.
+Additionally, for systems that have Python3 interface support, there is also deoplete automcompletion.
+Separately, a language server client is also installed and enabled for Rust and Ruby.

 ### `tmux`